transferwise/formatting/README.md

 // If you always want the equation format... rateFormats.formats.equation.output // "1 USD = 434.783 BRL"
-// If you always want the source-to-target number format (identical to formatRate(rate))... rateFormats.formats.decimal.output  // "0.00230000"
+// If you always want the source-to-target number format (identical to formatNumberToSignificantDigits(rate, locale, significantFigures))... rateFormats.formats.decimal.output  // "0.00230000"
 ```